sickozell/SickoCV/README.md

 The TRIG DELAY knob can be used to delay the TRIG INPUT up to 5 samples, because of the 1sample latency of VCV cables.
 This can be useful when triggering the sequencer with the same clock of Shifter module, TRIG DELAY avoids that the input is sampled before the sequencer advances.

 #### Right-click Menu
-- Initialize On Start: discards previous module state on VCV restart
+- **Initialize On Start**: discards previous module state on VCV restart

 ![shifter example](https://user-images.githubusercontent.com/80784296/212531455-776e3110-78ef-4bec-a3f8-64180fe4ca53.JPG)
 [Download example](./examples/shifter%20example.vcvs?raw=true) (right-click -> save link as)